AzmainAhnaf/One-Word-Story/README.md

 ### setup.py
 this python file helps setup the bot with channel_id and limit.

-### test_setup.py
-this python file tests the functions of setup.py using pytest library

 ### story.txt
 this is the .txt file where all the words are kept stored for the next story compilation